Advanced Tutorial

 , all meaning the same thing.
 Choose slices where the density of particles is clear.
 For flattened tomogram 2-1

-, you can use 14,15
+, use 14,15

 .
 Press Select Input Model